florianneukirchen/qgis_adjust_style/README.md

 ## Known bugs / limitations
 - Raster layers are not changed
+- Annotations (annotation layers) are not changed
 - Changing line width (stroke) does not work on categorized / graduated symbol renderers
 - Color ramps: neither color brewer ramps nor random colors are modified; works only on graduaded and cpt-city color ramps.

+## Install
+Copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).

 ## Usage
 Start the plugin form the Plugin menu or the plugin toolbar, a dockwidget opens on the right side of the main window.